Secure Degrees of Freedom of the Gaussian MIMO Wiretap and MIMO Broadcast Channels with Unknown Eavesdroppers: Introduction

 \section{Introduction}

 The noisy wiretap channel was first studied by Wyner \cite{wyner}, in which a legitimate transmitter (Alice) wishes to send a message to a legitimate receiver (Bob), and hide it from an eavesdropper (Eve).
-Wyner proved that Alice can send positive secure rate using channel coding.
-He derived capacity-equivocation region for the degraded wiretap channel.
-Later, Csiszar and Korner found capacity-equivocation the region for the general wiretap channel was done by Csiszar and Korner\cite{csi}.
+Wyner proved that Alice can send positive secured rate using channel coding.
+He derived capacity-equivocation region for the degraded wiretap channel, then the generalization to the general wiretap channel was done by Csiszar and Korner\cite{csi}.
 Leung-Yan- Cheong and Hellman \cite{leu} then extended the results to the Gaussian wiretap channel case.\\

-A significant amount of work was carried thereafter to study the information theoretic physical layer security for different network models.
+Substantial work was done hereafter to study the information theoretic physical layer security for different network models.
 The relay assisted wiretap channel was studied in \cite{secop}.
-The secure degrees of freedom (SDoF) region of multiple access channel (MAC) was presented in \cite{sennur_mac}.
-The SDoF is the the pre-log of the secrecy capacity region in the high-SNR regime.
+The degrees of freedom (DoF) region of multiple access channel was presented in \cite{sennur_MAC}.
 Using MIMO systems for securing the message was an intuitive extension due to the spatial gain provided by multiple antennas.
-The MIMO wiretap channel was studied in \cite{mimo_wire,mimo_secure,mimo_note,mimo_hass,yener_coop,yener_mimo,yener_mac,mimo_shafie,mimo_confidential} and the secrecy capacity was identified in \cite{mimo_hass}.

-All the aforementioned work assumes availability of either partial or complete channel state information (CSI) at the transmitter.
-Given that the eavesdropper is passive, it is of high importance to study the case where the channel state information is completely unknown to the legitimate users.
-The authors in\cite{yener_mimo,yener_mac} study the secrecy capacity and SDoF for different MIMO channels when the eavesdropper channel is arbitrarily varying and known to the eavesdropper only.
-In~\cite{yener_mimo} the authors established the SDoF region for a scenario comprising a single eavesdropper assuming a square full-rank legitimate channel matrix (i.e. has zero null space).
-Meanwhile, in \cite{yener_mac} the authors addressed the SDoF of the MAC assuming a single eavesdropper where all the transmitted symbols are intended for the legitimate receiver (no exploitation of jamming).
+The MIMO wiretap channel was studied in~\cite{mimo_wire, mimo_secure,mimo_note,mimo_hass,yener_coop,yener_mimo,yener_bc,mimo_shafie,mimo_confidential} and the secrecy capacity was identified in \cite{mimo_hass}.
+All these previous works assumed the availability of either partial or complete channel state information (CSI).
+Given that the eavesdropper is passive, it is more practical to assume that the eavesdropper CSI is completely unknown.
+Papers~\cite{yener_mimo,yener_bc} study the secrecy capacity and secure DoF for different MIMO channels when the eavesdropper channel is arbitrarily varying and its channel states are known to the eavesdropper only.